Switching Point Optimization for Abstract Parabolic Equations: Introduction

-The plan of the paper is as follows: In the next section, we introduce an mathematical rigorous definition of the switching point optimization problem including a rigorous notion of solutions to the state equation based on the concept of maximal parabolic regularity.
-As we will see by means of elementary counterexamples, the switching-point-to-control operator is not differentiable in Bochner-Lebesgue spaces, but in Section~\ref{sec:diffbarkeit}, it is continuously Fr\'echet-differentiable in the dual of certain H\"older-in-time spaces.
+The plan of this paper is as follows: In the next section, we introduce a mathematically rigorous definition of the switching point optimization problem including a rigorous notion of solutions to the state equation based on the concept of maximal parabolic regularity.
+As we will see by means of elementary counterexamples, the switching-point-to-control operator is not differentiable in Bochner-Lebesgue spaces, but in Section~\ref{sec:diffbarkeit}, it is shown to be continuously Fr\'echet-differentiable in the dual of certain H\"older-in-time spaces.
 Together with a weak solution concept for the state equation, this allows us to prove the differentiability of the switching-point-to-state operator considered as mapping with values in $L^p(0,T)$, $p \in [1, \infty)$.
-Based on this, the derivation of first-order necessary optimality conditions in form of Karush-Kuhn-Tucker (KKT) conditions is straight forward.
+Based on this, the derivation of first-order necessary optimality conditions in form of Karush-Kuhn-Tucker (KKT) conditions is straightforward.
 Section~\ref{sec:prox} is devoted to a proximal gradient method in form of a projected gradient method for the solution of \eqref{eq:ocp0}.
-In order to apply the known convergence results for this method in finite dimensions, we need to prove that the gradient of the objective reduced to the switching points is globally Lipschitz continuous, which requires additional assumptions on the data.
+Our theoretical findings from Section~\ref{sec:diffbarkeit} allow us to apply convergence results from the literature to our proximal point algorithm.
 We emphasize that it is our aim to use a method as robust as possible that allows for a rigorous convergence analysis in function space rather than to develop a method with maximum efficiency.
-Section~\ref{sec:numerics} reports about four numerical tests with known exact solution.
-As we will see, in agreement with the theoretical predictions, the proximal gradient method converges to stationary point, but is rarely able to detect global minimizers due to the non-convexity caused by the switching-point-to-control operator.\todo{Jetzt noch konvexe Huelle einbauen.} The paper ends with an appendix containing auxiliary results and the ODE-counterexample already mentioned above.
+Section~\ref{sec:numerics} reports the results of four numerical tests with known exact solution.
+As we will see, in agreement with the theoretical predictions, the proximal gradient method converges to stationary point, but is rarely able to detect global minimizers due to the non-convexity caused by the switching-point-to-control operator.
+In preparation of a branch-and-bound algorithm for the global optimization of \eqref{eq:ocp0}, we therefore investigate the convex hull of all pairs of feasible switching vectors~$\tau$ and their correspoding switching functions and provide a precise characterization of the latter in terms of linear (in-)equalities, see Section~\ref{sec:convex}.
+The paper ends with an appendix containing auxiliary results and the ODE-counterexample already mentioned above.